 Going on a trip?
 Remember your health.
-Your travel health needs are dependent on your destination(s), length of stay, type of trip and accommodation (e.g. resort, backpacking, adventure), activities (e.g. animal contact, tours, fresh water exposure, altitude), your own medical history and the diseases occurring in an area.
+Your travel health needs are dependent on your destination, length of stay, type of trip and accommodation such as resort, backpacking, or adventure, activities such as animal contact, tours, fresh water exposure, and altitude, your own medical history and the diseases occurring in an area.

 You can get travel health advice and vaccines from:

-- Pharmacies for anyone aged 5 and over.
+- Pharmacies for anyone aged five and over.

-- Please remember most travel vaccines are not covered by OHIP (which means you will have to pay a fee).
+- Please remember most travel vaccines are not covered by Ontario Health Insurance Plan (OHIP) – which means you will have to pay a fee.

 - Dr. John Fitzsimons from the Stratford Family Health Team.